 Residential Sector.
 With Alternative 3, views to the project area from the Gatehouse at La Villa Firenze would be partially obstructed by the construction of an 8.25-foot-high retaining wall on the north side of the entrance driveway.
-This retaining wall would be reduced in height to 5.0 feet as part of the Preferred Alternative to match the height of the existing wall at the property gate; the roadway widening at this location has been shifted to the east side of the road in the Preferred Alternative to avoid impacts to this resource.

-Both Alternatives 3 and the Preferred Alternative include a 3.5-foot-high retaining wall associated with the new concrete arch culvert to replace the existing Soapstone Creek Culvert south of the entrance driveway.
+This retaining wall would not be constructed as part of the Preferred Alternative; the roadway widening at this location has been shifted to the east side of the road in the Preferred Alternative to avoid impacts to this resource.
+Both Alternatives 3 and the Preferred Alternative include a 5-foot-high retaining wall associated with the new concrete arch culvert to replace the existing Soapstone Creek Culvert south of the entrance driveway.
 The construction of both of these two vertical elements would narrow the view to the project area and Rock Creek Park beyond.
-A 5.75-foot-high retaining wall would be constructed on the east side of Broad Branch Road and would not obstruct the view to Rock Creek Park.
+A 4-foot-high retaining wall would be constructed on the east side of Broad Branch Road and would not obstruct the view to Rock Creek Park.
 A sidewalk would also be installed but this horizontal element would not affect the visual quality.

-A 105-foot-long, 6.25-foot-high retaining wall would be constructed north of the Brandywine Street and Broad Branch intersection; a 105-foot-long 7.0-foot-high retaining wall would be constructed south of the intersection.
+A 110-foot-long, 11-foot-high retaining wall and a 63-foot-long, 7-foot-high retaining wall would be constructed north of the Brandywine Street and Broad Branch intersection; a 105-foot-long 6.25-foot-high retaining wall would be constructed south of the intersection.
 These retaining walls provide hill slope stability and protection for the new sidewalk.
 These vertical elements represent minimal intrusion on the visual quality of the project area as viewed from the private residences' vantage point; only the top of the retaining walls could be partially visible through the trees and vegetation.

-Views to the project area from the foreign ambassador's residences (Ivory Coast and Tunisia) would include construction of 90-foot-long, 6.25-foot-high retaining wall on the east side of Broad Branch Road, and a 135-foot-long, 5.5-foot-high retaining wall and a 220-foot-long, 8.5-foot-high retaining wall along the hill slopes west of Broad Branch Road to provide hill slope stability and protection for the new sidewalk.
-These vertical elements represent a visual intrusion of the project area as viewed from the foreign ambassador's residences hilltop vantage point.
+Views to the project area from the Ambassador's residences (Ivory Coast and Tunisia) would include construction of 89-foot-long, 14.5-foot-high retaining wall on the north side of Broad Branch Road, and a 135-foot-long, 5.5-foot-high retaining wall and a 220-foot-long, 8.5-foot-high retaining wall along the hill slopes south of Broad Branch Road to provide hill slope stability and protection for the new sidewalk.
+These vertical elements represent a visual intrusion of the project area as viewed from the Ambassador's residences hilltop vantage point.

-Alternative 3 and the Preferred Alternative include the construction of a 20-foot-long, 12-inchhigh coping wall on the east side and installation of an at-grade sidewalk on the west side.
+Alternative 3 and the Preferred Alternative include the construction of a 20-foot-long, 12-inchhigh coping wall and installation of an at-grade sidewalk.
 These horizontal and vertical elements represent minimal visual intrusions to the project area as viewed from private residences located on Linnean Avenue that are located across from a portion of Fort Circle Parks.

-Reconstruction of the Soapstone Creek Culvert and each retaining wall have been evaluated through extensive coordination with the DC SHPO and NPS.
-Context sensitive designs and architecturally compatible materials would be used for construction of the new concrete arch culvert over Soapstone Creek, retaining walls, and outfall headwalls, according to the stipulations of the executed Section 106 MOA (see Appendix O), to maintain the aesthetic quality associated with the rural context of the views from nearby residences.
+Reconstruction of the Soapstone Creek Culvert and each retaining wall have been evaluated on a case-by-case basis through extensive coordination with the DC SHPO and NPS, including stipulations in the Section 106 MOA.
+Context sensitive designs and architecturally compatible materials would be used for construction of the new concrete arch culvert over Soapstone Creek, retaining walls, and outfall headwalls to maintain the aesthetic quality associated with the rural context of the views from nearby residences.